bountonw/translate/th/misc/01_raw/1SM17_th.md

 ## {1SM 133.2}

-The time is altogether too full of tokens of the coming conflict to be educating the youth in fun and games. —Letter 46, 1893. {1SM 133.2}
+The time is altogether too full of tokens of the coming conflict to be educating the youth in fun and games. {1SM 133.2}

 ## {1SM 133.3}

 ### Danger of Light Becoming Darkness

 The Lord has condescended to give you an outpouring of His Holy Spirit.
 At the camp meetings, and in our  various institutions, a great blessing has been showered upon you.
 You have been visited by the heavenly messengers of light and truth and power, and it should not be thought a strange thing that God should thus bless you.
-How does Christ subdue His chosen people to Himself?—It is by the power of His Holy Spirit; for the Holy Spirit, through the Scriptures, speaks to the mind, and impresses truth upon the hearts of men.
+How does Christ subdue His chosen people to Himself? - It is by the power of His Holy Spirit; for the Holy Spirit, through the Scriptures, speaks to the mind, and impresses truth upon the hearts of men.
 Before His crucifixion, Christ promised that the Comforter should be sent to His disciples.
 He said: “It is expedient for you that I go away: for if I go not away, the Comforter will not come unto you; but if I depart, I will send him unto you.
 And when he is come, he will reprove the world of sin, and of righteousness, and of judgment....
 When he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatsoever he shall hear, that shall he speak: and he will shew you things to come.
 He shall glorify me: for he shall receive of mine, and shall shew it unto you” (John 16:7, 8, 13-15). {1SM 133.3}

 ## {1SM 134.1}